-The good news: It’s easy to grasp the basics of yacht charters pricing.
+The good news: It’s easy to grasp the basics of yacht charter pricing.
 And this can help you more accurately estimate the cost of your next once-in-a-lifetime vacation.
-A few questions you might be considering:

 Therefore, yacht charters have a wide range of base prices.
 That’s why charters can cost from $10,000 per week on smaller sailing yachts and catamarans, up to $150,000+ per week on the most luxurious motor superyachts.